 The pilot must also be able to trim the plane to level “hands off” flight in the event of the plane being out of trim.
 For absolute safety trimming should be done in the following order Elevator first, then Aileron and finally Rudder.

-Mode 2 pilots (throttle on left) should NOT attempt to trim either the Elevator or Aileron using the right hand, as control over the plane whilst making the adjustment, will be lost.
+Mode 2 pilots (throttle on left) should NOT attempt to trim either the Elevator or Aileron using the right hand thumb, as control over the plane whilst making the adjustment, will be lost.
 All adjustments should be made using the left hand thumb including those to Throttle and Rudder.

 Mode 1 pilots should use their right hand thumb to adjust the Elevator followed by the left hand thumb to adjust the Aileron.
 Should the Rudder need adjusting this should be done using the left hand thumb.

-The pilot must have read and completely understood the following sections of the 2010 Edition of the BMFA Handbook,
+The pilot must have read and completely understood the following sections of the 2017 Edition of the BMFA Handbook and have studied the Achievements section on the BMFA web site

-Make sure that you understand the manoeuvres and shapes as indicated in this section.
-Apart from the above the pilot should also read and thoroughly digest page 15 - Air Navigation Order; page 20 - CAP 658; and pages 35 – 38 on Radio Control Flying Safety in the 2010 version of the BMFA Handbook.
-It is likely that the pilot will be asked questions on these sections after he has finished the flying test.
-They will also be expected to answer questions on, and demonstrate a thorough knowledge of his Club Rules.
+Make sure that you understand the manoeuvres and their shapes as indicated in this section.
+Apart from the above the pilot should also read and thoroughly digested page 14 - Air Navigation Orders 240 & 241 (previously 137 &138; page 18 - CAP 658; and pages 22-23 on Safe Operation of Model Aircraft in the 2017 version of the BMFA Handbook.
+It is likely that the pilot will be asked questions on these sections after they have finished the flying test.
+They will also be expected to answer questions on, and demonstrate a thorough knowledge of, their Club Rules as well some referred to as mandatory questions –see BMFA website.

 The “A” Test and its manoeuvres.